 Again, here are all seasons ranked for the last decade:

-Here is my bottom-line forecast for Summer 2022:
+Here is my bottom-line forecast for Fall 2022:

 “I think that this fall will be ranked above average.
 Carbon pollution is definitely making below average seasons rarer.
 I’m going to forecast that the Fall 2022 ranking will be around 100 + or – 10, with near average confidence given all of the factors on this post.“

 My forecast for Spring 2022 of a ranking of 100 was spot on, and we will see how well my forecast ranking of 110 for Summer 2022 verified in a few days.

 Notice that the past two falls had a ranking at or above 116.
 My fall forecast for 2022 is slightly cooler than that of most of the last two falls.